koerding/testing/test.md

 | **2.
 The Pitfalls: P-hacking and Misunderstanding** | Combining topics 3 and 4, discussing common misconceptions and the dangers of p-hacking. | **Activity**: Students manipulate datasets to see how p-hacking can lead to false results. | **Example**: A researcher losing their job over manipulating p-values. |
 | **3.
 Toward Better Science: Replication and Solutions** | A combination of topics 7 and 8, stressing the importance of replication and introducing solutions. | **Activity**: Students discuss famous non-replicable studies and brainstorm ways to improve research reliability. | **Example**: The Open Science Framework and the benefits of study pre-registration. |

-I hope this serves as a useful foundation for your course!
-Adjustments can be made based on the specific nuances and requirements of your audience.

-### 3-hour Course: **P-hacking / Experimenter Degrees of Freedom**
+# P-hacking / Experimenter Degrees of Freedom

 | **Title** | **Short Summary** | **Potential Student Activity** | **Super Cool Example** |
 |-----------|-------------------|---------------------------|------------------------|